chmouel/blog/content/posts/emacs-isearch/index.md

          (preserve-size . (t . t)))))
 ```

-As a side note, I never really understood how `display-buffer-alist` worked before
+As a side note, I never really understood how `display-buffer-alist` worked
-watching prot's excellent video and blog post available here:
+before watching prot excellent video and blog post about it which is available
+here:

 <https://protesilaos.com/codelog/2024-02-08-emacs-window-rules-display-buffer-alist/>

 ### Do a project search from a search term

-Now that little function which I used for occur could be generalised and
+Now that little function which I used for `occur` could be generalised and
 extended for other type of search.

-For example you can do a project search out of the current search word instead of
+For example, you can do a project search out of the current search word instead of
 limiting ourselves to the current buffer:

 ```elisp